Smart-Parking-Project/smart-parking-phone-app/README.md

 3) run npm i
 4) run npm start
 5) Scan barcode if using expo (and have expo app downloaded) or use emulator
-6) MAKE sure to have web server also running (smart-parking-server-express version)
+6) MAKE sure to have server also running (smart-parking-server-express version)